zbamber/Terror/README.md

 This was mainly a project to **learn web development** and see if I liked it.
 Spoiler: building stuff was fun, but configuring things… not so much 😅.

 The design isn’t overly creative, but thanks to shamelessly exploiting [shadcn-svelte](https://www.shadcn-svelte.com/), it looks reasonably smart.
 I also discovered [Globe.gl](https://globe.gl/) *after* mostly implementing the globe myself with [Three.js](https://threejs.org/) — turns out someone had already done it better.
-Classic.

-Despite the chaos, I had a great experience with [SvelteKit](https://kit.svelte.dev/) (would recommend).
+I had a great experience with [SvelteKit](https://kit.svelte.dev/) (would recommend).
 Using **Svelte 5 runes** is cool, but be warned: every AI model is useless at writing it for you.
 Luckily the [Svelte docs](https://svelte.dev/docs) are excellent.

 This is also my **first medium-sized JavaScript project**, so yes: the code quality is probably awful.
 Yes: it’s fragile.
 No: I didn’t do much error handling.
 Please just use it the way I expected you to 🙏.